piotr921/10x-healthy-meal/.ai/auth/auth-spec.md

 -   **Registration**:
     1. User navigates to `/auth/register`.
     2. The `RegisterForm.tsx` component is rendered.
-    3. User fills out the form and submits.
+    3. User fills out the form (email, password, confirm password) and submits.
-    4. The component calls `supabase.auth.signUp()`.
+    4. The component validates the form data client-side and calls the `/api/auth/register` endpoint.
+    5. The API endpoint calls `supabase.auth.signUp()` to create the user account.
-    5. On success, a message is shown asking the user to confirm their email.
+    6. On success, the user is redirected to `/auth/login` with a success message.
+    7. The user can immediately sign in with their new credentials (email confirmation is disabled in local development).
 -   **Login**:
     1. User navigates to `/auth/login`.
     2. The `LoginForm.tsx` component is rendered.
+    3. If redirected from registration, a success message is displayed.
-    3. User enters credentials and submits.
+    4. User enters credentials and submits.
+    5. The component calls the `/api/auth/login` endpoint.
-    4. The component calls `supabase.auth.signInWithPassword()`.
+    6. The API endpoint calls `supabase.auth.signInWithPassword()`.
-    5. On success, Supabase redirects to the `auth/callback` route, which sets a session cookie.
-The user is then redirected to the `/app/recipes` page.
+    7. On success, the session is established and the user is redirected to the `/app/recipes` page.
 -   **Logout**:
     1. User clicks the "Logout" button in `UserNav.tsx`.
     2. An event handler calls `supabase.auth.signOut()`.